BUGwildfarmer/PurpleCypress/English/everysentences.md

 - The intrinsic value of education is to maintain a nation's forward momentum.
 - Wisdom is oftentimes nearer when we stoop than when we soar.
 - Putting off an easy thing makes it hard,and putting off a hard one makes it impossible.
+- The whole point in being a hero is to do something greater than yourself.